SRH-DAO/SRH-SAI-Protocol-Gate-Public/README.md

 # SRH-SAI-Protocol-Gate-Public
 Explore SRH's Symbiotic Autonomous Intelligence (SAI) protocols.
 We combat AI "sycophancy" and the "trust bubble" by enabling calibrated uncertainty, enforceable honesty, and eval-backed coherence.
 Discover how SAI integrates with existing stacks to reduce incident risk, improve audit readiness, and foster AI that aligns with human intent.
+Symbiotic Autonomous Intelligence (SAI) is SRH’s protocol-driven approach to making AI systems more honest, coherent, and auditable without rip-and-replace.
+This repo hosts public-facing materials that explain the problem (“sycophancy” and the AI trust bubble), our solution (policy/uncertainty overlays with minimal interventions), and how enterprises can evaluate SAI with client-owned metrics.
+Contents represent a curated set of public artifacts describing SRH’s SAI protocols, positioning, and evaluation approach.
+Designed for awareness, technical leadership alignment, and procurement-readiness.
+Safe for public sharing.
+Proprietary internals, prompts/templates, datasets, and low-level implementation details are not included.
+For enterprise inquiries and NDA-bound diligence, email: srhdao@proton.me © SRH DAO — Public artifacts only.